-When it comes to romantic things to do in Maui for couples, often it’s the small things that spark the biggest flame.
+When it comes to romantic things to do in Maui for couples, it’s often the small things that spark the biggest flame.

 For us, it was the surreal purple sky…